 It is a great smoothie to drink for breakfast if you are on a weight loss journey.

-It has a natural sweetness from apples, bananas, and pineapples that perfectly balances the slightly bitter and veggie-like taste of spinach and avocado.
+It has a natural sweetness from apples, bananas, and pineapples, perfectly balancing the slightly bitter and veggie-like taste of spinach and avocado.

 Ingredients & Variations

-Fruits – This smoothie is loaded with fruits such as bananas, pineapple, and apples.
-I used red apples (Gala) but you can use green apples (Granny Smith) too.
+Fruits – This smoothie is loaded with bananas, pineapple, and apples.
+I used red apples (Gala), but you can also use green apples (Granny Smith).

 Bananas and pineapples are frozen ahead of time to give a thick and creamy texture.
 The combination of these three fruits adds that perfect amount of sweetness and tartness to the smoothie.

-You can also add other fruits like mango, pear, peach, strawberries, etc to this smoothie.
+You can add other fruits, like mango, pear, peach, strawberries, etc., to this smoothie.

 Veggies – I add spinach, avocado, and celery to this delicious green goddess smoothie recipe.
-They are a powerhouse of nutrients and make this smoothie super healthy and detoxifying.
+They are a powerhouse of nutrients, making this smoothie healthy and detoxifying.
 Try to use baby spinach as it is less bitter than regular ones.
 You can use fresh or frozen spinach.

-Avocado gives a lovely creamy and rich texture to the smoothie and is loaded with healthy fats to include in your diet.
-Make sure it is perfectly ripe otherwise, the smoothie will taste bitter.
+Avocado gives the smoothie a lovely creamy and rich texture and is loaded with healthy fats to include in your diet.
+Ensure it is perfectly ripe; otherwise, the smoothie will taste bitter.

 You can also add cucumber, carrots, kale, and ginger to this detox smoothie.

-Almond Milk – Add in some unsweetened almond milk or any other plant-based milk like coconut milk, oat milk, soy milk, etc to thin down the smoothie.
-If you are not a vegan, then dairy milk will also work fine.
+Almond Milk – Add some unsweetened almond milk or other plant-based milk, like coconut milk, oat milk, soy milk, etc., to thin down the smoothie.
+Dairy milk will also work fine if you are not a vegan.

 You can also replace the milk with coconut water, apple juice, plain water, orange juice, or kefir.